JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [ ] test in p2p and synctest
   - [ ] try out the on event check for system.
   - [x] Maybe the trigger observer stuff? https://taintedcoders.com/bevy/events
-- [ ] Fix zoom on web where key press detection is inconsistent
 - [ ] deploy such that it can be used across devices (ideally over internet)
 - [ ] cellular automata dungeon generation
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient